donia-lab/MetaBGC/README.md

 * [ncbi-blast-2.7.1+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/)
 * [R 3.6.1](http://lib.stat.cmu.edu/R/CRAN/)
 * [R Studio](https://www.rstudio.com/products/rstudio/download/)
-* Before using MetaBGC to either identify Type II Polyketides or other protein families of interest in metagenomic datasets, a user must prepare their datasets by translating the metagenomic reads from nucleic acid to amino acid using **EMBOSS:6.6.0.0 transeq** tool in all six open reading frames with the following parameters: `-frame=6 - table=0 -sformat pearson`.
+* Before using MetaBGC to either identify Type II Polyketides or other protein families of interest in metagenomic dataset(s), a user must prepare their dataset(s) by translating the metagenomic reads from nucleic acid to amino acid using **EMBOSS:6.6.0.0 transeq** tool in all six open reading frames with the following parameters: `-frame=6 - table=0 -sformat pearson`.